MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 # Glossary

-Explainations of computing terms which might be confusing to tell apart.
+I've collected terms from programming which I see or use regularly.
+I've given explanations from my experience and research to make the differences clear, so you know which term to use.

-These are based on my experience reading widely and looking up definitions myself.
-Some people may use these terms in a different way or treat two terms as the same thing.
+Note that some people may use these terms in a different way or treat two terms as the same thing.
+And some terms change over time.
 I have mentioned this as far as possible here.

 ## Levels of software complexity

-From small and low-level to the high-level.
+From small and low-level to high-level software.

 1. Character.
 A letter, stored as a byte.
 2. Line of code.